QUESTIONS & ANSWERS

 DO YOU GIVE PROGRAMS TO SCHOOLS OR OTHER GROUPS?

 We believe teaching others about wildlife is important since 99% of our patients come to us as a result of humans, whether direct or indirect.
 In previous years, Dana gave several presentations a months.
 Now, due to time and health limitations, she has had to cut back.
-We no longer do school presentations, at least at this time, but we do programs for adult groups and children's groups (ages 11 or older) such as scout groups or environmental clubs.
+We would love to continue doing programs for anyone and everyone who asks, but is physically no longer possible.
+We had to make some tough decisions as to how best use our time.
+Although we believe children should be taught to respect animals from birth, we do feel the younger children probably got less out of our programs than older kids and adults.
+As such, we no longer do school presentations, at least at this time, but we do still do programs for adult groups and children's groups (ages 11 or older) such as scout groups or environmental clubs.
 There is no charge for fellow non-profits (such as churches, civic groups, garden clubs, etc.), but donations of money or supplies are gratefully accepted.

-Be sure to contact us early if you would like to arrange a program, as we are typically booked several months in advance.
+Be sure to contact us early if you would like to arrange a program, as we are typically booked months in advance.
 Due to an overwhelming number of patients in the spring, we do not schedule presentations for April, May, or June.
-Once a date is set, we will give you a list of items we need at that time, and individuals attending the program can bring an item or two that day.
+Once a date is set, we will give you a list of items we need at that time, and individuals attending the program can bring an item or two the day of the presentation for the animals.

 I’LL BET YOUR WORK IS FUN, ISN’T IT?

 Fascinating?
 Yes.
 Fun?
-No. This work can be extremely rewarding.
-It is also exhausting, expensive, emotionally draining, frustrating, and heartbreaking.
-We deal with losing patients, are never able to leave for extended periods of time (let alone take a vacation), our phone rings constantly day and night, and the public is often demanding and difficult.
+No. This work can be extremely rewarding, but it is also exhausting, expensive, emotionally draining, frustrating, and heartbreaking.
+We deal with losing patients, are never able to leave for extended periods of time (let alone take a vacation), our phone rings constantly day and night, and the public can sometimes be demanding and difficult.
 We are on duty 24 hours a day, 7 days a week, 365 days a year and have been since 1991.
-There has not been one single day in that time period that we have not personally attended to our patients.
+There has not been one single day in that time period we have not personally attended to our patients.
 Not one.
 There are no sick days, holidays, or vacation days here.
 So why do we do what we do?
 Working with these animals on a one-to-one basis like we do is a privilege and they renew our spirit.

 SURELY YOU GET PAID FOR YOUR WORK, DON’T YOU?

 Donations have always been problematic.
 People seem to believe wildlife can somehow fend for themselves, therefore an organization dedicated to caring for them can also make it alone.
 Nothing could be further from the truth.
-Donations are always desperately needed, so please consider sending a donation today.
+Funds are always desperately needed, so please consider sending a donation today.
 Your contributions (whether money or supplies) are tax deductible, and you won't find an organization more worthy, more needy, and more grateful than ours.
+In addition, every cent of your donation is guaranteed to go for food, formula, medicine, or veterinary supplies - period.
+Not one penny of your gift is used for salaries, overhead, fundraising, or the like.

 Mail your donation to: Kindred Spirits, P.O.
 Box 1222, Graham, NC 27253.